Freedom Lane: Das Bootleggers

-The Next day, Da’Quarius sat poking at his lunch while the other kids were talking, texting, or playing games on their cellphones.
+The Next day, Da’Quarius poked at his lunch while the other kids were talking, texting, or playing games on their cellphones.
 “Mo’ fucking bullshit,” he said under his breath.

 “Mind if I sit here?” an asian boy said, standing on the opposite side of the table.

-“Free country,” Da’Quarius said, poking at his food and trying to figure out how to get some money for a cellphone.
+“Free country,” Da’Quarius said, trying to figure out how to get some money for a cellphone.

-“I’m Qim Kwang,” the boy said.
+“I’m Qim Kwok,” the boy said.
 “But you can call me Flounder.”

 “Why da fuck would I call you dat?”
 Da’Quarius asked.